caldeyy/caldeyy.github.io/README.md

 I'm currently working as a student researcher in Machine Learning and Computational Biology at Bocconi, under the guidance of Professor Francesca Buffa.

-When I'm not coding or mathing around, you can find me practicing martial arts, playing chess, hiking, or watching football.
+When I'm not coding or mathing around, you can find me practicing martial arts, playing chess, or hiking with friends.

 ---